 - Make thick metals hard after welding.
 If that happens, the casting will be prone to cracking caused by trapped hydrogen in the weld area.
 This is called cold cracking and can happen days, weeks, or even longer after welding.

 - Increase the chances of hot cracking.
-That is when the weld cracks longitudinal right after you finish welding.
+That is when the weld cracks longitudinal as it solidifies after you stop the arc.
 Hot cracking happens when added elements and impurities concentrate in the middle of the weld, making it weaker.

 4. Preheating difficulties

 Another issue is that castings often have irregular and complex shapes.
 This can be troublesome when preheating because the thinner areas will get hotter much faster.